Egekocaslqn00/healthcare-analytics-system/FUTURE_IMPROVEMENTS.md

+# Future Improvements

-# Future Improvements\n\n- Integration with real-time health monitoring APIs\n- Implementation of more advanced ensemble models (XGBoost, LightGBM)\n- Mobile application for patient self-tracking\n- Multi-language support for the dashboard
+- Integration with real-time health monitoring APIs
+- Implementation of more advanced ensemble models (XGBoost, LightGBM)
+- Mobile application for patient self-tracking
+- Multi-language support for the dashboard